 EU ministers agreed to implement a temporary protection directive on 3rd March 2022.
 The directive provides temporary protection for an initial period of 1 year.
 This period can be extended.
 Details of the application procedures, requirements and implementation are pending.
 The EU Directive reflects various categories of persons who will be covered by the directive

-Red travel advice for the whole country:
+Orange travel advice for the whole country, some red:

 Exit is possible via land borders with Poland, Slovakia, Hungary (West), Moldova, Romania (SW).
 All these countries currently allow Ukrainian citizens to enter visa free.
 Advisable to bring: